viking-frank/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 ### Layer

-We also need a placeholder for our input unit.
+We also need a placeholder for our input the unit.
+Like in the last tutorial.
 ```python
 # initialize placeholder for data input
 with tf.name_scope("Input"):